 In 2006, CBIZ filed a registration statement with the SEC to register an undeterminable number of shares of Common Stock issuable by the Company upon conversion (the "Conversion Shares") of the Company's issued and outstanding 2006 Notes.
 The registration statement was declared effective on August 4, 2006.
 In September 2010 and June 2011, \$60 million and \$39.3 million, respectively, of the 2006 Notes were retired by CBIZ, leaving \$0.7 million outstanding as of December 31, 2012.
 Although the Company cannot at this time determine the number of Conversion Shares it will issue upon conversion of the remaining 2006 Notes, if any, the number of Conversion Shares will be calculated as set out in the S-3 Registration Statement filed by the Company with the SEC on July 21, 2006.
 In addition, in September 2010, CBIZ issued the 2010 Notes pursuant to Rule 144A of the Securities Act of 1933, as amended.
-The Company cannot at this time determine the number of shares of Common Stock it will issue, if any, will be calculated as defined in the indenture agreements with U.S. Bank National Association as trustee.
+The Company cannot at this time determine the number of these notes, although the number of shares of Common Stock it will issue upon conversion of these notes, although the number of shares of Common Stock it will issue, if any, will be calculated as defined in the indenture agreements with U.S. Bank National Association as trustee.
 The 2006 Notes and 2010 Notes are further discussed in Note 8.